All Episodes

 That's why Snerdley is here.

-That's why H.R. is here.
+That's why HR is here.

-Cookie remember, I mean, I've said so much, it's hard to remember it all.
+I mean, I've said so much, it's hard to remember it all.

-And in the process, was not doing enough to build uh loyalty within his own party on Capitol Hill.
+And in the process, was not doing enough to build loyalty within his own party on Capitol Hill.

-Spent too much time wooing the Democrats.
+Spent too much time wooing the Democrats, new tone.

-And that was hostile uh to the base.
+And that was hostile to the base.

 Richard Nixon made this fatal error, too.

-He was Nixon's not Bush.
+Nixon's not Bush.

-I mean, Nixon was obsessed with his enemies and trying to convert them and get them to shut down.
+Nixon was obsessed with his enemies and trying to convert them and get them to shut down.

-Gave him the EPA, gave him OSHA, gave them he gave them all kinds of new cabinet departments and so forth, but when he needed help, there weren't enough Republicans in Congress there to help him, and that's now become the problem here.
+He gave him the EPA, gave him OSHA, gave him, gee, I mean, he gave him all kinds of new cabinet departments and so forth.

-But the fact is this, uh a lot of you people probably don't think Bush deserves being defended, but that's not the point here.
+A lot of you people probably don't think Bush deserves being defended, but that's not the point here.

 This isn't about defending the administration anymore.